+91 8999-11-8999 (9 AM - 9 PM)

 • Demonetization has boosted the use of e-wallet services.

-• The Government also held a Digi-Dhan campaign in which 16 lakh fortunate winners (merchantss and users) received rewards ranging from Rs.
+• The Government also held a Digi-Dhan campaign in which 16 lakh fortunate winners (merchants and users) received rewards ranging from Rs.
 1000 to Rs.
 1 Crore.

 Conclusion

-• Although the cashless economy appears to be highly promising, we must address issues such as banking the unbanked, banking illiteracy, and digital illiteracy in order to go cashless.
+• Although the cashless economy appears to be highly promising, we must address issues such as banking the unbanked, banking illiteracy, and digital illiteracy to go cashless.

 • We need easier ways to educate people about the significance of cyber security and protect them from online scams.